codsen/codsen/packages/ranges-is-index-within/readme.md

 It took three iterations of a `while` loop to measure `13` ranges.
 Would could have checked it using `Array.some` but it would have been the less efficient, the more our index would be towards the end of the array.
 The most inefficient way would be `for` loop without `break`, checking all ranges even if one was detected.

-In our example above, `for` loop with `break` or `Array.some` would have stopped after checking 8th range.
+In our example above, the `for` loop with `break` or `Array.some` would have stopped after checking 8th range.
 Our algorithm did it in 3 checks.
 That's the meaning of "efficient" I'm talking about.

 **[⬆ &nbsp;back to top](#)**